fniessink/next-action/README.md

 (G) Buy wood for new +DogHouse @store
 ```

-Note that completed tasks are never shown since they can't be a next action.
+Note that completed tasks and task with a future start date are never shown since they can't be a next action.

-Since *Next-action* is still pre-alpha-stage, this is it for the moment.
+*Next-action* being still pre-alpha-stage, this is it for the moment.
 Stay tuned for more options.

 ## Develop

-Clone the repository and run the unit tests with `python setup.py test`.
+Clone the repository and run the unit tests with `python setup.py test` or `python -m unittest`.

 To create the unit test coverage report install the development dependencies with `pip install -r requirements-dev.txt` and run the unit tests under coverage with `coverage run --branch -m unittest; coverage html --fail-under=100 --directory=build/htmlcov`.

+Quality checks can be run with `pylint next_action` and `pycodestyle next_action`.